with Jeremy Westcott –

 - Ambassadors Of Heaven 2012 YouTube video (session 1 only) and mp3 audio teaching series by Mike Parsons (this post has been drawn from material in sessions 5 and 6).

-- Transformation (blog and audio series by Mike Parsons).
+- Transformation (Mike Parsons blog and audio series with slideshows).

 - Freedom Apostolic Resources website and Freedom ARC Facebook page